wligithub/tax-tool/README.md

 VMware IPOed on August 14, 2007.
 It's evident that shares acquired in 1970 are incorrect.
 Please contact E*TRADE to rectify this issue.
-In the meantime, if you know the share acquisition date, please update the Gain&Loss file to set the `Date Acquired` to the correct value for this lot (row) and rerun the script.
+In the meantime, if you know the share acquisition date, please update the Gain&Loss file to set the `Date Acquired` field to the correct value for this lot (row) and rerun the script.

 ## Reference